 - Okinawans generally talk quietly in public places, on buses and the monorail.

 - It’s unusual to go shirtless in Okinawa.
-Wearing swimwear and going shirtless except at the beach is frowned on.
+Wearing swimwear and going shirtless except at the beach is frowned upon.

 - When eating buffet-style, avoid leaving food uneaten.
 You may be charged extra if you leave food uneaten.
-Also, do not take drinks and so on away with you.
+Also, do not take drinks and edibles away with you.

 - Please do not bring your own food and beverages.
 The table is strictly reserved for orders from the menu.
 Fruit peelings, fish bones and other waste should be left on your plate and not dropped on the floor.